-In the U.S., four states offer the Test Assessing Secondary Completion, or TASC exam, for HSE (high school equivalency) testing purposes: Indiana, New Jersey, New York, and West Virginia
+In the U.S., three states offer the Test Assessing Secondary Completion, or TASC exam, for HSE (high school equivalency) testing purposes: New Jersey, New York, and West Virginia

 High School Equivalency testing offers individuals who didn’t complete high school the opportunity to get hold of an education degree that’s the equivalency of a common high school credential.

 The TASC™ exam is similar to the former GED® edition but the GED exam has changed considerably some years ago so, in this post, we’ll take a look at the most significant differences.

 If you live in a state that uses the TASC exam exclusively, you cannot take the GED exam for earning your high school equivalency degree.
 Then you’ll have to pass the five subject tests of the TASC exam.

 The five TASC independent subtests (modules) cover the following academic subject areas: English Language Arts Reading, English Language Arts Writing, Social Studies, Mathematics, and Science.

 You can take the modules one at a time and they are available both in a paper-based format and computer-based.
 This does not apply to New Jersey where the exam must be taken on a computer.

 TASC vs GED

 Just like the GED test, the TASC exam measures your skills and knowledge at a level comparable to that of high school graduates.
 The exam also assesses your critical reasoning and analytical skills.